Juniorkz13/ai-portfolio/projects/02_deep_learning/README.md

-# SMS Spam Classification — Deep Learning with PyTorch
+# SMS Spam Classification — Deep Learning with PyTorch and Transformers

 ## 📌 Project Overview

-This project focuses on building a **Deep Learning model for text classification** using **PyTorch**.
-The objective is to classify SMS messages as **Spam** or **Ham**, applying an end-to-end NLP pipeline from exploratory data analysis to model training and evaluation.

-The project demonstrates practical usage of neural networks for Natural Language Processing (NLP) with a production-oriented structure.
+This project presents an end-to-end **Natural Language Processing (NLP)** pipeline for SMS spam classification, evolving from classical neural baselines to **fine-tuning a state-of-the-art Transformer model (BERT)**.

+The goal is to demonstrate practical Deep Learning skills using **PyTorch** and **Hugging Face Transformers**, following industry-standard workflows.

 ---

 ## 💼 Business Problem

-Spam messages represent a significant challenge for communication platforms, impacting user experience and potentially causing financial loss or security issues.

-Automatically detecting spam messages allows companies to:

--   Improve user experience
--   Reduce fraud and phishing risks
--   Optimize moderation and filtering systems
+Spam messages negatively impact user experience, increase security risks, and reduce trust in communication platforms.

+An effective spam detection system must prioritize **recall for spam messages**, ensuring that malicious or unwanted content is detected as early as possible.

 ---